greenfork/nimraylib_now/MIGRATION.md

 Additionally you can consult [Raylib's changelog](https://github.com/raysan5/raylib/blob/master/CHANGELOG).

+## From NimraylibNow! v0.13 to v0.14 and Raylib v3.7 to v4.0

+NimraylibNow!-specific changes:
+- rlgl module has a lot of intersecting identifiers with raylib module, you will have to fully specify some variables when both modules are imported.
+- Mouse buttons and some keyboard keys will have to be fully specified, `MouseButton.Left` instead of `LeftButton` since now they intersect with keyboard buttons.

+Raylib-specific changes - consult [Raylib's changelog](https://github.com/raysan5/raylib/blob/master/CHANGELOG) file.

 ## From NimraylibNow! v0.12 to v0.13

 - `Mesh` type has most of its fields changed from `ptr cfloat` to `ptr UncheckedArray[cfloat]`